WlodekM/scratch-text-coding-thingy/README.md

 or run `deno task run-and-open` to open tw with that project after compiling (linux only bc fuck windowse)

-or run `deno task open` to open the current project sb3
+or run `deno task open` to open the current project sb3 (also only linux i think)

 ### done